sttoracle/ORACASB/README.md

 #### **STEP 3** Auto remediate a security control risk event.

-In this step, we'll automatically remediate one of the security control Risk events.
+In this step, we'll automatically remediate one of the security control Risk events : .

 First we'll verify that the "*clickjack*" protection is not enabled in Salesforce:
-In Salesforce navigate to *Setup -> Security Controls -> Session Settings* and verify the "*Clickjack Protection*" checkbox is unchecked.
+In Salesforce navigate to *Setup -> Security -> Session Settings* and verify the "*Enable clickjack protection for customer Visualforce pages with standard headers*" checkbox is unchecked.

-Select the "*Enable clickjack protection...*" incident in the list of incidents and under the Action column select the "*View incident*" dropdown option.
+Select the "*Enable clickjack protection for customer Visualforce pages with standard headers*" incident in the list of incidents and under the Action column select the "*View incident*" dropdown option.

 ![](images/CASB/securityincident.png)